 \begin{thm} Any abelian variety $A$ defined over $\overline{\mathbb Q}$ of dimension $1\leq g\leq 3$ is isogenous to $J(C)$, where $C$ is a curve of genus $g$. \end{thm} \begin{rem} Genus $1$ case of Theorem \ref{isogeny} is trivial, genus $2$ is \cite{w57} Satz 2 and $g=3$ is Theorem 4 of \cite{ou73}. \end{rem}

-\begin{ex} Let $A/F$ be principally polarized abelian surface with ${\End_{{\overline F}}}={\mathbb Z}$ then by Theorem \ref{isogeny} there exists a curve $X$ defined over $F^{'} \subset {\overline Q}$ such J(X) is isogenous to $A.$ \end{ex} \begin{ex} Let $B=A\times E$, where $A$ is as in Example \ref{ex1} and $E$ an elliptic curve without complex multiplication then there exists a curve $X$ such that J(X) is isogenous to $B.$ \end{ex} A special case of Example \ref{ex1} is given in the following (see \cite{bpp18} section 7.1 p.
+\begin{ex} Let $A/F$ be principally polarized abelian surface with ${\End_{{\overline F}}}A={\mathbb Z}$ then by Theorem \ref{isogeny} there exists a curve $X$ defined over $F^{'} \subset {\overline Q}$ such J(X) is isogenous to $A.$ \end{ex} \begin{ex} Let $B=A\times E$, where $A$ is as in Example \ref{ex1} and $E$ is an elliptic curve without complex multiplication then there exists a curve $X$ such that J(X) is isogenous to $B.$ \end{ex} A special case of Example \ref{ex1} is given in the following (see \cite{bpp18} section 7.1 p.
 39): \begin{ex} Let $X/{\mathbb Q}$ be a smooth projective curve given by the following equation